 • Polishing furniture

-Deep cleaning on the other hand, not only covers the regular cleaning areas but also hard-to-reach and forgotten areas too, for example:
+Deep cleaning for your home or workplace on the other hand, not only covers the regular cleaning areas, but also hard-to-reach and forgotten areas too, for example:

 • Inside ovens and microwaves